 September to October:

-No crowds — but high chance of rain and, possibly, hurricanes.
-We moved to Tulum in September and it was one of the best months in terms of having empty roads, uncrowded cenotes, and pleasant sunsets at the beach.
+Fall brings fewer crowds but a high chance of rain and possibly hurricanes.
+We moved to Tulum in September, and it was one of the best months in terms of empty roads, uncrowded cenotes, and pleasant sunsets at the beach.

 Then, in October, a hurricane arrived and took out our electricity for days, dirtied the beaches, and flooded the streets.
 Plan and pack for unexpected weather.
 A dry bag or plastic cover for your backpack or day bag is a must, as well as a quick-dry towel, spare shoes, and a poncho or light rain jacket.